loveencounterflow/bricabrac-sfmodules/doc-src/README-intermission.md

   `lo <= i <= hi`; empty intervals are not representable, nor are non-contiguous runs possible; for single-integer runs `lo == i == hi` holds.

+* **Ranges** or **Sets**: indiscriminately used to refer to a possibly further unspecified combination of runs and / or scatters with no commitment to the actual implementation.
+E.g. "the range, the set of accent-bearing Latin letters" makes sense as a concept; its exhaustive implementation in Unicode will at least need to make use of a number of runs (and possibly, depending on needs, a number of scatters) because the relevant codepoints do not form a contiguous series in Unicode.
+We can refer to "the set of accent-bearing Latin letters" with the same ease like "the set of codepoints matched by `/[A-Z]/`" although the latter *can* be represented by a single run (except `Hoard::base` introduces gaps in that area).

 * **Scatter**: A set of **Run**s that is associated with a shared set of data.
 For example, the Unicode codepoints that are Latin letters and that are representable with a single UTF-8 byte is commonly seen in the regular expression `/[A-Za-z]/` which in our model can be represented as a scatter `[ (0x41,0x5a),